19thanks96/resume/CV.md

 > - open a browser with a new fingerprint and settings
 > - create a backup email address and Google account
-> - save data locally
-> - Save email and passwords to Exel
+> - saves emails and passwords in Exel format.
+Profile locally on your computer

 # Education